-- (a) Environmentally sensitive habitat areas shall be protected against any significant disruption of habitat values, and only uses dependent on those resources shall be allowed within those areas. - (b) Development in areas adjacent to environmentally sensitive habitat areas and parks and recreation areas shall be sited and designed to prevent impacts which would significantly degrade those areas, and shall be compatible with the continuance of those habitat and recreation areas.
+(a) Environmentally sensitive habitat areas shall be protected against any significant disruption of habitat values, and only uses dependent on those resources shall be allowed within those areas.

+(b) Development in areas adjacent to environmentally sensitive habitat areas and parks and recreation areas shall be sited and designed to prevent impacts which would significantly degrade those areas, and shall be compatible with the continuance of those habitat and recreation areas.

 The recycling facility produces building materials such as Class 2 road base and other construction materials from concrete, asphalt, aggregate and other materials.
 Raw material is proposed to be crushed using an electrical-powered portable impact crusher, and fed into the electric/hydraulic powered screening plant, and an electrical powered radial stacker places the finished product onto the stockpile.
 The stockpiles, crushing operations, and the yard areas are proposed to be periodically sprayed with water to reduce fugitive dust.
-In addition, project operations would store and operate dieseldriven heavy equipment to load and move raw materials and finished product around the site.
+In addition, project operations would store and operate diesel-driven heavy equipment to load and move raw materials and finished product around the site.

-The facility includes two material stockpile areas.
-The raw material stockpile for the concrete and asphalt/aggregate totals approximately 22,490 sq. ft. and is located in the northwest portion of the site (adjacent to the drainage)The finished road base/building material stockpile (crushed and screened) totals approximately 22,755 sq. ft. and is located south of the raw material stockpile (adjacent to OSJC).
-The concrete crushing/recycling operations area is located between the stockpiles (near OSJC).
+The originally proposed facility included two material stockpile areas: a 22,490 sq. ft. raw material stockpile for the concrete and asphalt/aggregate located in the northwest portion of the site (adjacent to the drainage), and a 22,755 sq. ft. finished road base/building material stockpile (crushed and screened) located south of the raw material stockpile (adjacent to OSJC).
+The concrete crushing/recycling operations area was located between the stockpiles (near OSJC).
+The applicant had proposed a 25 ft. wide buffer from the riparian canopy of OSJC as well as enhancement of the buffer by planting of native vegetation.